Wayland workspace overlay daemon

 exclusive_zone: -1 (overlay — doesn't push other surfaces)

-keyboard: exclusive while visible, None when hidden
+keyboard: exclusive while visible, none when hidden

 Compositor Backends